We are accepting new clients!

 It may also be helpful to craft a letter to your Human Resources department making the request to alter the counselling coverage.
 Please use the link below to a document with the information you will need to put into your own letter when making the request:

 We believe in accessible care, and can provide some options to better suit your current financial situation.
 One option is for you to space out your sessions, while you work on some self-guided practices or homework in between your visits.
-Alternatively, you may see our one of our Masters-Level Psychotherapy Interns, at a reduced rate (please note that Valley Connections will host another intern in 2020).
+Alternatively, you may see our one of our Masters-Level Psychotherapy Interns, at a reduced rate.

 Please email the Valley Connections Clinic at [email protected] for information about our current rates.